SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/layer.md

 ## Getting Started

-The dataset you will plot is an example of Public Use Microdata Sample (PUMS) produced by the US Census Bureau.
-You can find more about this data [here] (https://www.census.gov/programs-surveys/acs/technical-documentation/pums/about.html).

 In this lesson, we'll explore the wage gap between men and women.

 The file to be loaded contains individuals' anonymized responses to the 5 Year